 eHarmony

-eHarmony has users predominantly 30 years of age and older.
-Still, there is a very young-at-heart feel in the user community.
-Also, the site does not discriminate!
 No matter your preference, you are likely to find people that suit you and your lifestyle.
-It does attract those who are looking for serious relationships and potentially have marriage in mind.
+It attracts those looking for serious relationships and potentially having marriage in mind.

 Elite Singles

-Elite Singles targets well-educated users.
-They claim that around 82% of their users hold a bachelor's degree.
 EliteSingles is for those looking for a high-achieving partner and a stable relationship.
-The predominant age range for users is from 30-50 years of age.
+The predominant age range for users is 30-50.

 Overall Winner